HOME WISE Uranium Project > Mining & Milling > Issues >

 On October 24, 2003, following a public hearing held on June 25, 2003 and September 24, 2003, the Canadian Nuclear Safety Commission (CNSC) announced its decision to renew the uranium mine and mill operating licence for Cameco Corporation’s Rabbit Lake Operation located in northern Saskatchewan.
 The licence is valid until October 31, 2008.

-> Download CNSC Record of Proceedings, including the Reasons for Decision external link (PDF)
+> Download CNSC Record of Proceedings, including the Reasons for Decision (PDF)

 Rabbit Lake mine restarted